RPT-OPEC and Draghi drag on European shares

 The British maker of metal catalysts for car emission-control devices also forecast higher results in the coming year due to restructuring and improved market conditions.

-Spain's IBEX rose 0.5 percent, with a 5.2 percent rally in Banco Popular leading Spanish banks higher after encouraging comments from HSBC on the sector.
+Banco Popular led Spanish banks higher with a 4.2 percent rise, supported by encouraging comments from HSBC on the sector.

 "Combined with cost containment and improving asset quality, Spanish banks should continue to post growth in net profit.
 Concerns on the impact from lower rates look overdone and banks should continue to grow profits," analysts at HSBC said in a note.